 19.2 If the Buyer fails to make payment within 14 days after the date and time referred to in clause 17.2, CCA shall at its absolute discretion and without prejudice to any other rights it may have, be entitled to re-sell the Lot or cause it to be resold by public auction or private sale, and, if this results in a lower price being obtained, the defaulting Buyer shall then pay to CCA any deficiency, together with re-sale costs and any costs incurred in connection with the Buyer's failure to make payment and any surplus shall belong to the Seller.

-20.1 Buyers are solely responsible for ensuring that Motor Vehicles are safe for use, roadworthy (if a road going car) and comply with all relevant laws and regulations in force in all relevant jurisdictions and for ensuring that any necessary test certificates are in force It is the responsibility of the Buyer to carry out such inspection as he thinks necessary in line with clauses 5 and 6 above.
+20.1 Buyers are solely responsible for ensuring that Motor Vehicles are safe for use, roadworthy (if a road going car) and comply with all relevant laws and regulations in force in all relevant jurisdictions and for ensuring that any necessary test certificates are in force.
+It is the responsibility of the Buyer to carry out such inspection as he thinks necessary in line with clauses 5 and 6 above.

-20.2 In bidding for any Lot, the Buyer acknowledges that he does not rely on any representation made to them by CCA, its employees or agents.
+20.2 In bidding for any Lot, the Buyer acknowledges that he does not rely on any representation made to him by CCA, its employees or agents.

 Any transactions to which the Terms apply shall be governed by English Law and the Courts of England shall have exclusive jurisdiction to settle all disputes arising in connection with all aspects of all matters or transactions to which these Terms apply.

-22.1 Any shall be deemed to have been received:-
+22.1 Any notices shall be deemed to have been received:-

 22.1.1 if hand-delivered, at the time of delivery;